gwsystems/systems_musings/topics.md

 Add more links.

--  Software interrupts, and [where it is all going](https://lwn.net/Articles/939973/) in Linux
 -  user-level [scheduler infrastructure](https://arighi.blogspot.com/2024/02/writing-scheduler-for-linux-in-rust.html) in Linux

 # List of Potential Topics for Musing
 - RCU ( The read-copy-update Mechanism in the Kernel) I'll (Sam) find the link shortly.